Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Applications and Interpretations

 \section{Applications and Interpretations}

 In this section we present some applications and interpretations of the computations in section \ref{sec:comps}.
 We must first develop ways of relating our computations to null-homotopies of maps.
 Then we interpret our power operations as giving a dependence between choices of null-homotopies of different elements.
 We first record some basic results relating classes in the KSS to differences of null-homotopies.
-This will be useful later.
+This difference is related to the ``suspension'' morphism which is studied in the setting of the B\"okstedt spectral sequence.
+This suspension morphism is gotten by looking at the action of the fundamental class of $S^1$ on $S^1\tensor R$, however our relative smash products do not admit such a description.
+When $R=C^*(X;\mathbb{Q})$ with $X$ simply connected then $S^1\tensor R \we C^*(LX;\mathbb{Q})$ while $\mathbb{Q}\wedge_R \mathbb{Q}\we C^*(\Omega X;\mathbb{Q})$ and so there is no circle action to utilize.
 We begin with the following Theorem.

 \begin{prop} Suppose that $\varphi: R \to A$ is a map of commutative $S$-algebras that is surjective in homotopy.
 Then $\forall x \in I:=ker(\varphi_*)$ with nonzero image in $I/I^2$ there is a nonzero class $\oo{x} \in \Tor^{R_*}_1(A_*,A_*)$.
 If this class is not an ``eventual'' boundary in the KSS, then it can be realized as the difference of two null-homotopies of $\varphi_*(x) \in A_*$. \end{prop}